James H. Shepherd Jr.

 Chairman of the Board of Directors, Chief of Staff and Co-Founder

-James H. Shepherd, Jr., is the chairman of the Board of Directors, chief of staff and a co-founder of Shepherd Center.
+The late James H. Shepherd, Jr. was the chairman of the Board of Directors, chief of staff and a co-founder of Shepherd Center.
 He co-founded Shepherd Center in 1975 with his parents, Alana Shepherd and the late Harold Shepherd, and David Apple, M.D., the hospital’s first medical director.

 A native of Atlanta, James graduated from the Westminster Schools and then received his bachelor’s degree in business administration from the University of Georgia in 1973.
 It was his near-fatal bodysurfing accident in Brazil that year that led to the founding of Shepherd Center in 1975.
 After six months of intensive rehabilitation in Denver, Colorado, James regained the ability to walk with a cane and leg brace.
 When the Shepherd family returned home to Atlanta, they were frustrated with the lack of rehabilitation center options in the Southeast.
 With his parents’ enthusiastic support, James and his family founded Shepherd Center in 1975 as a six-bed unit, and almost immediately, there was a waiting list.

-Throughout Shepherd Center’s history, James has worked to improve accessibility and opportunity for people with disabilities.
-He regularly communicates with community leaders, legislators and the news media to increase public awareness.
-And he tours groups through Shepherd Center, speaks to community organizations, and makes advocates and donors of the many people he reaches.
+Throughout Shepherd Center’s history, James worked to improve accessibility and opportunity for people with disabilities.
+He regularly communicated with community leaders, legislators and the news media to increase public awareness.
+Additionally, he toured groups through Shepherd Center, spoke to community organizations, and made advocates and donors of the many people he reached.